Illugi317/data_project/Needed installs/README.txt

 Python 3.4 HAS to be installed BEFORE Mysql connector !!!

-If you are using Pycharm to edit remember to change the interpreter to python 3.4, The project (.idea) should be set configured to select it automatically but it doesn't hurt to check it just in case.
+If you are using Pycharm to edit remember to change the interpreter to python 3.4 (File>settings>Project>Project Interpreter>Python3.4)
+The project (.idea) should be set configured to select it automatically but it doesn't hurt to check it just in case.